 Nirali Joshi joined King's India Institute in 2016 as an India Scholar (2016-19) to pursue her long-standing interest in the urban geography of railways in India.
-She is an architect and urbanist with an M Sc. in Urban Policy and Governance from the Tata Institute for Social Sciences (TISS), Mumbai and B. Arch from CEPT University, Ahmedabad.
+She is an architect and urbanist with a MSc in Urban Policy and Governance from the Tata Institute for Social Sciences (TISS), Mumbai and BArch from CEPT University, Ahmedabad.

-Thesis title: 'Reading between the lines: Institutional and political geography of human accidents in Mumbai’s suburban railways
+Thesis title: 'Reading between the lines: Institutional and political geography of human accidents in Mumbai’s suburban railways'

 Nirali's dissertation studies human accidents in Mumbai’s suburban railway system to examine the relationship between state, society, injured bodies and citizenship.
 Using a multi-sited, ethnographic approach, she focuses on different kinds and stages of ‘accident work’ – emergency response, medical care, investigation, closure, and adjudication on compensation – to observe how frontline workers and concerned state agencies articulate between the management of bodies and judgement of the value of life.

 Within these processes, Nirali identifies the railway in Mumbai as a distinct political, sociological and topographical site that intersects accident work in specific ways to produce uneven outcomes.